 The sign on the ranger station’s window, however, changed our travel plans at once.

-“You don’t want to be on the road when it gets icy”, a ranger I ask about further updates wasn’t hesitant to show her uncertainty.
+“You don’t want to be on the road when it gets icy”, a ranger I asked about further updates wasn’t hesitant to show her uncertainty.
 Snow was expected in the mountains that night.
 And since the weather can be quite unpredictable up here, nobody knew what to expect tomorrow or the day after.

-Change of Plans: Trail Ridge Road, and Tundra Communities Trail Hike
+Change of Plans: Trail Ridge Road and Tundra Communities Trail Hike

 I knew one thing.
 Once Trail Ridge Road closes for one day, it may stay this way until spring.
 For us, it would mean no Forest Canyon Overlook, and certainly no hike along the Tundra Communities Trail.

 Roshan was waiting for me in a car.
 We just completed the Bear Lake Loop walk, following this excursion with a hike to Alberta Falls.
-A lake trio – Nymph, Dream, and Emerald Lakes – and later Lake Haiyaha would the next destinations to explore after a quick lunch in the car.
+A lake trio – Nymph, Dream, and Emerald Lakes – and later Lake Haiyaha would be the next destinations to explore after a quick lunch in the car.

 “We have to come back here tomorrow.
 As for now, let’s head up to Trail Ridge Road, hike the Tundra Communities Trail, and see what else we can do up there for the time remaining.”
 I blurted out as soon as I got into the car.
 Four hours on our hands wasn’t enough for such a remarkable area.
 But it definitely was more than nothing.